luo-anthony/DeveloperGPT/README.md

 Read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ### Future Roadmap
-- Add support for more open-source models (Alpaca, Vicuna, LLAMA, etc.)
+- Add support for more open-source models such as LLAMA 2

 ## Credit
 - Thanks to Hugging Face and the NLP community for open-source models and prompts!